a5c-ai/action/default-prompt.md

 Make sure to add your progress and results comments during the process, not at the very end.

-If you were triggered by an existing PR, also create a github status check for the PR when you start working on it and submit the status check result when you are done (with success or failure) - do this instead of assigning yourself to the PR if relevant.

 Include your signature at the end of the comment

-### Assign yourself to the issue or PR as progress indicator
+### Status checks as progress indicator

-Whenever you start working on an issue or PR, you should assign yourself to it. whenever you are done with the issue or PR, you should unassign yourself from it.
+If you were triggered by an existing PR, also create a github status check for the PR when you start working on it and submit the status check result when you are done (with success or failure), do this instead of the initial comment for status when you start working on it.

+if you opened a new PR, you should create a github status check for the PR when you start working on it and submit the status check result when you are done (with success or failure).

 ### Completion

-if you are triggered by a pull request, you should add a comment to the pull request with your review. if you are triggered by a push in a commit comment mention, you should comment on the commit. if you are triggered by a push in a file comment mention, you should respond inside the file and replace the comment. then commit and push the changes to the repository. (if on main branch, you should create a pull request first, otherwise, you should push to the branch)
+if you are triggered by a pull request, you should add a comment to the pull request with your review. if you are triggered by a push in a commit comment mention, you should comment on the commit. if you are triggered by a push in a file comment mention, you should respond inside the file and replace the comment. then commit and push the changes to the repository. (if on primary branch, you should create a pull request first, otherwise, you should push to the branch)

 make sure to remove yourself from the mention in the code after you are done.